 | Jyrgalan valley | 1–4 days | Easy–moderate | 3,400 m | Village-based trails, Keskenkija loop |

-1. Ala-Kul: the classic
+1. Ala-Kul: the classic, deservedly

 2. Altyn Arashan: the easy option

-3. Jeti-Oguz to Karakol Valley
+3. Jeti-Oguz to Karakol Valley: the quiet traverse

-4. Song-Kul horse trek
+4. Song-Kul horse trek: culture first

 5. Kel-Suu: the remote one